 Taylor Swift may be one of the biggest pop stars on the globe, but she’s also been strikingly honest about her mental health struggles.
-From eating disorders to the pressures of fame, from alcohol use to anxiety, Swift has given fans entrance ticket into her inner world.
+From eating disorders to the pressures of fame, from alcohol use to anxiety, Swift has given fans an entrance ticket into her inner world.
 With the release of her latest album, The Tortured Poets Department (TTPD), and her decision to step back from alcohol before the Eras Tour, she’s become an unexpected advocate for mental health and recovery.
+Gain insights and tips from Taylor Swift’s mental health journey with Avenues Recovery in this exploratory article.

 The Tortured Poets Department: Raw Reflections on Mental Health

 Released in April 2024, TTPD was widely praised for its vulnerability and honesty.
-Critics noted how the album resonates deeply with listeners facing depression and anxiety, offering lyrics that are both intimate and relatable.
+Critics noted how the album resonates deeply with listeners facing depression and anxiety, with Taylor Swift’s lyrics about mental health coming across as both intimate and relatable.

 In the opening track “Fortnight,” Swift sings: “I was a functioning alcoholic ’til nobody noticed my new aesthetic.”
 That line shocked many, suggesting she once relied on alcohol as a coping mechanism while hiding her pain.
 In “Who’s Afraid of Little Old Me?” she adds: “You wouldn’t last an hour in the asylum where they raised me,” giving voice to the feeling of being labeled “crazy” for struggling.

-These raw lyrics echo themes from earlier songs like “This Is Me Trying” (2020), which she described as honoring people fighting to survive each day: “Every day, they are actively fighting something”.
+These raw lyrics echo themes from earlier songs.
+Taylor described her “This Is Me Trying” lyrics from 2020, as honoring people fighting to survive each day: “Every day, they are actively fighting something”.
 With TTPD, Swift pushed even further, putting words to depression, unhealthy coping, and the ongoing battle for self-worth.

 Eating Disorders and Body Image